Maximize Your Program Outcomes with a Training Evaluation Sonar Plan – Part 4

 How can you plan your evaluation efforts as diligently as if you were a navy submariner?
 Read on to find out.

 Tools should be built during the design and development of a program.
 Don’t wait until after the training is complete to think about how you will monitor on-the-job application and results.
 Building tools and scheduling future pings during the training design and development process increases the likelihood that they will be implemented and actually occur.
-Click here to learn how to automate this process.

 Scale Your Training Evaluation Plan to the Importance of the Initiative